hassenius/terraform-module-icp-deploy/README.md

 ### Remote Execution Hooks
 It is possible to execute arbitrary commands between various phases of the cluster setup and installation process.
-Currently, the following hooks are defined
+Currently, the following hooks are defined.
+Each hook must be a list of commands to run.

 | Hook name          | Where executed | When executed                                              |
 |--------------------|----------------|------------------------------------------------------------|